 - veterinary treatment camps for working animals;

 - visit Get Involved where you will find lists of ideas for individuals, community groups, animal welfare groups, youth groups and children’s clubs, schools and organisations that care about animals.

 Since the official website was launched on 4 October 2003, World Animal Day has grown in strength each year and is now recognised as a powerful central platform making it a key tool to improve the status of animals around the globe.

 Although the World Animal Day website is sponsored by Naturewatch Foundation in the UK, it’s a day that should benefit animals and the people who strive to improve their welfare standards!
 World Animal Day belongs to everyone!

 If you care about animals, don’t miss this special opportunity to help make animal welfare issues front page news around the globe – a vital catalyst for change!

 Exciting News!
 We are in the process of building a new website that will provide animal advocates worldwide with a set of tools to help them in their animal welfare work.
 Over the years we’ve learnt that many of the people who get involved in World Animal Day have very limited resources, with many not even having a website to tell the world about their campaigns, projects and the situations they are dealing with on a daily basis.
 Although the new tools will be of particular benefit to small, grass roots groups, the new platform will connect animal advocates around the globe.

 YOU can get involved in celebrating World Animal Day

-World Animal Day was started in 1931 at a convention of ecologists in Florence as a way of highlighting the plight of endangered species.
+World Animal Day originated in 1931 and was introduced during a convention of ecologists in Florence as a way of highlighting the plight of endangered species.
 October 4 was chosen as World Animal Day as it is the Feast Day of St Francis of Assisi, the patron saint of animals.